Rosette (politics)

-In politics, a rosette is a fabric decoration worn by political candidates to identify themselves as belonging to a particular party.
+A rosette is a fabric decoration worn by political candidates to identify themselves as belonging to a particular party.
 The rosette, worn on the chest or suit jacket, will show the colour or colours of the political party that the candidate represents.
 Rosettes are worn by campaigning politicians in the United Kingdom, New Zealand and some other countries.

 Standard colours and emblems

 In the UK, the most commonly seen colours of rosettes are: